 Mexican oregano is a relative of Lemon Verbena and is native to Mexico, with notes of mild licorice and citrus.

 Mediterranean oregano is a member of the mint family and most often is used in Greek and Italian recipes.
 Mediterranean oregano is the one most found in spice racks at supermarkets.

 - Epazote is similar to oregano and fennel with minty notes.
 It’s found in Mexican cooking and is typically used in beans for flavor and helping reduce their tendency to cause flatulence.

-- I grill on a Traeger smoker because it allows me to fine tune and control the heat at lower temperatures better than regulating a charcoal or gas grill.
+- I grill in a Traeger smoker on the lowest rack because it allows me to fine tune and control the heat at lower temperatures better than regulating a charcoal or gas grill.
 When grilling, times may vary depending on what type of grill you are using.
 Pork is done when internal temperature of pork is is 145°F to 150°F.

 - I have an earlier model Instant Pot (December 2015) that is not as sensitive as newer models that show the BURN notice quite easily.
 If that happens to yours, add 1/2 cup to 1 cup of chicken stock if needed.